ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Later on in the course we'll look "under the hood, to see how Cloudant works, but initially we'll treat Cloudant as a "black box".

-To summarise
+To summarize:

 Cloudant is based on Apache CouchDB, an open source project. it stores JSON documents. it is accessed with an HTTP API and can therefore be accessed by any device on the internet that speaks HTTP: application code, web browser, IoT device or mobile phone.
-Cloudant is a highly-available managed service able to continue to operate with multiple hardware failures
+Cloudant is a highly-available managed service able to continue to operate with multiple hardware failures.

 That's the end of this part.
 The next part is called The Document.